Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 SET_CONFIG:{"goal":3000.0}

 - Once that's done, its all set up, you can then disconnect your screen from your pc, and have it run off battery, or a usb-c charger.
+The screen will refresh every 12 hours from when the code was uploaded.
+If you wish to change how often the screen refreshes, in serial monitor, change this setting to your preference.
+Note, the more frequent the refresh, the more battery it will use.

+SET_CONFIG:{"refreshHours":12}

 ## License